School of Computing. Dublin City University.

 grep search for a string grep string file (output of prog) | grep string | grep otherstring -i ignore case -v return all lines that do NOT match

-^ start-of-line $ end-of-line . any character where "c" stands for the character: c* 0 or more instances of c cc* 1 or more instances of c grep " *" 1 or more spaces .* any sequence of characters where "c" has a special meaning, e.g. is $ or ., etc: \c the character itself grep "\." the '.' character itself recall the two forms of quote: grep '\$' works (searches for the "$" char instead of end-of-line) grep "\$" fails (double quote treatment of $ is different to single quote treatment of $) grep "\\$" works
+^ start-of-line $ end-of-line . any character where "c" stands for the character: c* 0 or more instances of c cc* 1 or more instances of c grep " *" 1 or more spaces .* any sequence of characters where "c" has a special meaning, e.g. is $ or ., etc: \c the character itself grep "\." the '.' character itself recall the two forms of string: grep '\$' works (searches for the "$" char instead of end-of-line) grep "\$" fails (double quote treatment of $ is different to single quote treatment of $) grep "\\$" works

 sed 's|www|\ www|g'

-sed 's|>|>\ |g'
+sed 's|<|\ <|g' | sed 's|>|>\ |g'

 # \( ... \) to mark a pattern # \1 to reference it later # e.g. change: # (start of line)file.html: ... # to: # <a href=file.html>file.html</a>: ... # search for: # ^\(.*\.html\): # change to: # <a href=\1>\1</a>: grep -i $1 *html | sed -e "s|^\(.*\.html\):| <a href=\1>\1</a>: |g"

 cat file | tr ' ' '\n'

 dirname basename$ echo $HOME /users/group/me $ dirname $HOME /users/group $ basename $HOME me $ dirname `dirname $HOME` /users

-date looks like: "Tue Feb 17 16:28:33 GMT 2009" CURRENTDATE=`date` remember backquotes echo $CURRENTDATE date "+%b %e" looks like: "Jan 21" (see "man date ") CURRENTDATE=`date "+%b %e"` echo $CURRENTDATEe.g.
+date looks like: "Tue Feb 17 16:28:33 GMT 2009" CURRENTDATE=`date` remember backquotes echo $CURRENTDATE date "+%b %e" looks like: "Jan 21" date "+%b.%e.log" can add things to the string file=`date "+%b.%e.log"` echo $file

-On bash (but not csh), see also the following strange environment variable.
+echo $RANDOMThis is a strange environment variable.
 It does not exist until you try to access it.
 Then it exists!

-set | grep -i random echo $RANDOM set | grep -i random echo $RANDOM echo $RANDOM
+set | grep -i random echo $RANDOM set | grep -i random echo $RANDOM